 A urethral stricture is scarring that narrows the urethra.

-Urologists (doctors who specialize in the diagnosis and treatment of disorders of the urinary tract and male reproductive system) diagnose strictures by obtaining an x-ray after putting radiopaque dye into the urethra (retrograde urethrogram) or by looking directly into the urethra through a flexible viewing tube (cystoscope) after administering a lubricant containing a local anesthetic.
+Urologists (doctors who specialize in the diagnosis and treatment of disorders of the urinary tract and male reproductive system) diagnose strictures by obtaining an x-ray after putting radiopaque contrast agent into the urethra (retrograde urethrography) or by looking directly into the urethra through a flexible viewing tube (cystoscopy) after administering a lubricant containing a local anesthetic.

 To treat a stricture, urologists widen (dilate) the urethra by anesthetizing it and then inserting an instrument that forces the narrowing farther open.
 Sometimes urologists can cut the stricture open (urethrotomy) by passing an instrument into the urethra and using a small knife or a fiber laser to make the cuts.

 Rarely, scar tissue forms after strictures are treated, causing urethral strictures to recur.
 If strictures recur, the scar tissue may have to be removed surgically and the urethra may need to be rebuilt (urethroplasty).